Appearance

 sample serves the special purpose of being a convenient starting point for your own integration.Idler

-sample contains a reference implementation for most features, if you're not sure how to implement a feature, the Idler
+sample contains a reference implementation for most features.
+If you're not sure how to implement a feature, the Idler

 sample is the place to be.The next step is to get your server running.
 Take a look at Connecting to the Game Server to learn how to run and connect to the game server locally.